mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

   buildFromGit: https://github.com/zeropsio/recipe-adminer@main
 ```

-After that you can either use **Adminer** either using [Zerops VPN](/documentation/cli/vpn.html) built into the [zcli](/documentation/cli/installation.html) through URL `http://<hostname>:<port>` (here, it means: `http://adminer`) or enable Zerops [subdomain access](/documentation/routing/zerops-subdomain.html).
+After that you can use **Adminer** either using [Zerops VPN](/documentation/cli/vpn.html) built into the [zcli](/documentation/cli/installation.html) through URL `http://<hostname>:<port>` (here, it means: `http://adminer`) or enable Zerops [subdomain access](/documentation/routing/zerops-subdomain.html).

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Explanation of the phpMyAdmin security warning
-Zerops Routing Service (see the schema of a Zerops project with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access)) takes care of SSL certificate management and internal translation of HTTPS protocol to HTTP for all project's services.
-That's the reason why **phpMyAdmin** can see the difference between using HTTPS protocol on a client-side and HTTP protocol on a server-side. **From Zerops point of view, it's not a security risk**.
+Zerops Routing Service (see the schema of a Zerops project with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access)) takes care of SSL certificate management and internal translation of HTTPS protocol to HTTP for all project services.
+This is why **phpMyAdmin** can see the difference between using HTTPS protocol on a client-side and HTTP protocol on a server-side. **From a Zerops point of view, it's not a security risk**.
 It's the only positive falsy notification from the phpMyAdmin side (not supporting the `HTTP_X_FORWARDED_PROTO` HTTP header that says it has happened).
 :::
 <!-- markdownlint-enable DOCSMD004 -->

 ![phpMyAdmin](./images/phpMyAdmin-Login.png "phpMyAdmin Login")

-## What you should remember when using the HA mode
+## What to bear in mind when using HA mode

 ### Asynchronous behavior